Skip to main content

 Upload reference images

-Upload up to 3 reference images of your character or object.
-A frontal image is required.
+Upload up to 4 reference images of your character or object.
+A frontal image is required adn you may enter 3 more images.
 Adding images from different angles — side, three-quarter, back — trains the model on all sides of the element and produces more consistent results.

 4